 end

-So you need to send some cash to your rotten no-good cousin Vinny.
-You take the cash, put it in an envelope, write that bastard's address, add a stamp and hand it to the mail man.
+Man-in-the-middle attacks are best explained with an analogy.
+Let's say you need to send some cash to your rotten, no-good cousin Vinny.
+You might take the cash, put it in an envelope, write that bastard's address, add a stamp, and hand the envelope over to the mail carrier.

-The same thing can happen with your user's cookies.
+The story above might sound a little silly, but the same thing can happen with your users' cookies.

-Cookies are usually sent with every request.
-If they're sent in cleartext over a public (wifi) network, game over.
+Cookies are usually sent with every web request.
+If they're sent in cleartext over a public (wifi) network, it's game over.

-An evil-doer running FireSheep can easily get copies of the user's cookies and compromise their account.
+An evil-doer running something like Firesheep can easily get copies of the user's cookies and compromise their account.

 SSL to the rescue

-Secure cookies will only be sent to the browser over an HTTPS connection.
+Secure cookies will only be sent to the browser over an HTTPS connection, which has been the default since Rails 3.

 SQL Injection

-99% of all websites work by glueing fragments of text together to make little programs in a language called SQL.
+Most of the websites on the internet work by gluing fragments of text together to make little programs in a language called SQL.

 Just think about that.
-Do you have any idea how backasswards this is?
+Do you have any idea how crazy this is?

-But one side effect of this is that if a hacker can add their own bits of text into little SQL programs we are absolutely screwed.
+One side effect of slinging SQL around on the internet is that if a hacker can add their own bits of text into little SQL programs, your data could be exposed to problems.

 Imagine that your contractor sends you some code that looks like this.